seigeweapon/docker-yocto/README.md

 ## Remove the container

-This script only support *ONLY ONE CONTAINER*, so If you want to change the workdir, you should remove it first, remove a container is easy, just use following command:
+This script supports *ONLY ONE CONTAINER* per user, so If you want to change the workdir, you should remove it first, remove a container is easy, just use following command:

 ```sh
 yocto-build --rm